Sick of slow broadband speeds? Find out how to get out of the broadband slow lane.

 If you have a cable connection, you shouldn't be plagued by slow broadband.
 With fibre-optic broadband, you can expect the best, most robust service around.

-If you’re worried about having slow broadband, the first thing to do is perform a speed test.
-This will tell you whether your connection is above or below the UK average, and suitable for what you need it for.
+If you're worried about having slow broadband, the first thing to do is perform a speed test.
+This will tell you whether your connection is above or below the UK average and suitable for what you need it for.

 Use the uSwitch broadband speedtest to compare your connection to other people around you.

-ADSL broadband is available wherever there is a phone line, but the speed depends heavily on the local cabling infrastructure.
+ADSL broadband is available wherever there's a phone line, but the speed depends heavily on the local cabling infrastructure.
 The distance you are from your phone exchange is the biggest factor in determining how good your connection is.
 If you live 5km away or more, you may get no connection at all.

 3G broadband is available wherever there is mobile signal, so parts of the country that are far away from the signal masts (for example the New Forest, rural Wales or rural Scotland) won't be able to connect, or will connect incredibly slowly.